flaviomaa/SignalDesk/README.md

-# SignalDesk
+# ComplianceMonitoringTool

-SignalDesk is a project I built to monitor regulatory, privacy, AI-policy, and cybersecurity developments across multiple public sources and bring them into one structured workflow.
+ComplianceMonitoringTool is a project I built to monitor regulatory, privacy, AI-policy, and cybersecurity developments across multiple public sources and bring them into one structured workflow.

 The idea behind it was simple: instead of checking many different institutional websites manually, I wanted a system that collects relevant updates automatically, normalizes them into a common format, and prepares them for review, filtering, prioritization, and dashboard use.